Department: College of Arts and Sciences (Faculty Pool)

 Brief Summary of Work for this position:

-The College of Arts and Sciences is seeking temporary/part time faculty, for Summer and/or Fall 2021, with the ability to teach in one or more of the following Sciences departments and disciplines:
+The College of Arts and Sciences is seeking temporary/part time faculty, for Spring 2023, with the ability to teach in one or more of the following Social Sciences departments and disciplines:

 Minimum Education and Experience Requirements:

 Undergraduate course teaching: Masters degree with 18 graduate credit hours in the teaching discipline from a regionally accredited institution.